Romance at Walt Disney World: Favorite Hotels for Couples

 Vera Bradley Handbags

-Also, Disney designs are offered on Vera Bradley bags.
+Also, Disney designs were offered on Vera Bradley bags.

 Dooney & Bourke Handbags

-Next, you’ll want to peruse the Dooney & Bourke handbags with beautiful Disney patterns.
-On my recent visit, I spotted this Bambi bag.
-It’s adorable, right?!
+Next, we liked to peruse the Dooney & Bourke handbags with beautiful Disney patterns.
+This Bambi bag was adorable, right?!

 Adorable Bambi bag by Dooney & Bourke.

-The stock changes frequently, so stop by when visiting Disney Springs.
+The stock changed frequently, so it was fun to stop into Cherry Tree Lane when visiting Disney Springs.

-Dooney & Bourke displays are nestled within The Dress Shop items.
+Dooney & Bourke displays were nestled within The Dress Shop items.

 Pet Merchandise for Your Dog

-Even your favorite furry pal can find stylish accessories at Cherry Tree Lane!
+Even your favorite furry pal could find stylish accessories at Cherry Tree Lane!

 Accessories for your dog!

-This is one of my favorite places to shop at Walt Disney World!
+This was one of my favorite places to shop at Walt Disney World!

-- Annual Passholders get a discount here.
-Don’t forget to show your AP!
+- Annual Passholders – when shopping, ask if you get a discount.
+Don’t forget to show your AP and picture ID!